 Would you believe it if we told you kitchen appliances have Bluetooth?
 That central heating is controlled with smartphones?
 The main question is why aren’t more manufactures making this kind of furniture?

-Office spaces aren’t just becoming more nimble; they’re also increasingly wired for tech, and future tech.
+Office spaces aren’t just becoming more nimble; they’re also increasingly wired for tech, and future tech when it comes to office planning.
 That doesn’t just mean more outlets in more places (though those certainly are multiplying rapidly).
 We are past the tipping point of technology being part of our environment.

 Greg Lynn, designer of a smart sports chair for Nike understands.
 His new chair (see right, credit: google) has sensors to warm or cool users as required, eliminating cramps and reducing fluid loss after exercise, a great invention for athletes looking for the edge.
 In an interview with Dezeen he commented: “I think the furniture industry is slow to engage technology.
 It’ll either happen or they’ll disappear.”